fugu137/chat-api/README.md

 ![release](https://badgen.net/github/release/fugu137/chat-api)
 ![status: in development](https://badgen.net/badge/status/in%20development/yellow)

-The chat service consists of a Spring application (API) and a database.
+This service consists of a Spring application (API) and a database.
 If you don't want to do any local development and just want to run the application see [Running the Application in Docker](#running-the-application-in-docker) below.
+If
-If you want to do local development, run tests, or have more control over how you run the application, see [Local Development](#local-development).
+you want to do local development, run tests, or have more control over how you run the application, see [Local Development](#local-development).